Scollison6/AI_Project/README.md

 # Introduction

 **Screw Your Neighbor** is a popular card game.
-This project allows your play this game with other human or bots.
+This project allows you play this game with human or bots.
 There are 3 types of bots: a linear random agent, a totally random agent and a learning agent using **Q-learning**.

 # How to Play